 The Elaine Weissman Lifetime Achievement Awards are presented each year during the annual International Folk Alliance Conference.
-The awards are presented to a living recipient, a memorial recipient, and an active organization.
+The awards are presented to a living recipient, a memorial recipient, and an organization or recognized academic.

 * - denotes Living Lifetime Achievement Award winner has passed.